-Federal Lawsuit Threatens To Pull The Plug On White House UFC Fight
+Federal Lawsuit Threatening To Pull The Plug On White House UFC Fight Rejected

 This coming weekend, on Sunday, June 14, the South Lawn of the White House will be the site of a UFC fight.
 That day, which is observed annually as Flag Day, will also mark President Donald Trump‘s 80th birthday.

-However, a newly filed lawsuit aims to stop the event, dubbed UFC Freedom 250, cold in its tracks.
+Posing a sudden hurdle to the fight was a lawsuit which aimed to stop the event, dubbed UFC Freedom 250, cold in its tracks.

 On Saturday, June 6, a Vietnam veteran and a political activist sued the Trump administration’s Department of the Interior and National Park Service in federal court in Washington, D.C.